LuizSSampaio/lsamp.dev/content/blog/oauth2/what_is.md

 for an *Access Token*, some *Authorization Server* also issue a *Refresh Token*.

 - **Access Token:** Allow the client to access protected resources on behalf of the resource owner.
-Normally this token has a short lifespan
+Normally this token has a short lifespan.
 - **Refresh Token:** Unlike *Access Token*, it normally has a longer expiration time and it's used to renew the client's *Access Token*.